Please note: Some of these trails are currently closed due to wildfire and COVID-19 impacts. See below for details.

 The trails in Mt.
 Hood Territory are a true hiker's paradise with glaciers, meadows and alpine lakes all within reach here.

-An internationally recognized demonstration forest and outdoor education site sitting on 80 acres between Sherwood and Wilsonville.With well maintained and well marked hiking trails, streams, creeks, a recreation field, picnic area and overnight cabins. it's a wonderful place to spend a day and you can bring your fur babies on leashes too.
+An internationally recognized demonstration forest and outdoor education site sitting on 80 acres between Sherwood and Wilsonville, with well maintained and well marked hiking trails, streams, creeks, a recreation field, and picnic area. it's a wonderful place to spend a day and you can bring your fur babies on leashes too.

 Revel in the views, quirky wildlife and 4-mile trail network of varying difficulty, winding through the towering trees that are home to a diverse range of wildlife at Mt.
 Talbert Nature Park.
 The hiking trails feel like you're in a secluded area of wilderness, even though you're only minutes away from shopping, lodging and dining options.